 Before the hire

-- Read contract terms and conditions before you select a rental company.
+- Read the contract terms and conditions before you select a rental company.

 - Inspect your vehicle carefully in the presence of a sales assistant before taking possession of your car.
 Make sure all pre-existing damage, no matter how minor, is documented.

-- Photograph vehicles at the beginning and end of hire.
-Try to time stamp the photos, and if possible, get the sales assistant in the photos too.
+- Photograph the vehicle at the beginning and end of hire.
+Try to time-stamp the photos and, if possible, get the sales assistant in the photos too.

 - Ask for information about what to do in the event of a breakdown or accident.

-- Find out whether you need to bring the vehicle back with a full tank and what is the charge per litre if you don't.
+- Find out whether you need to bring the vehicle back with a full tank of petrol and what the charge is per litre if you don't.

 During the hire